The Agenda for America's Entrepreneurs: Healthcare

 - Block the extension of short-term, limited duration insurance plans.
 These plans are intended to fill gaps in coverage in the event of job loss or other life changes, but are not required to cover essential health benefits like prescription coverage or mental health treatment and can come with hefty deductibles.
 Leaving them in place will cause younger and healthier people to leave the marketplaces and create an unbalanced risk pool that raises costs for everyone else.

-- Oppose efforts to implement association health plans (AHPs), which would encourage younger, healthier groups to purchase inadequate coverage, thus increasing costs for most of the small group market.
+- Repeal regulations that broadened access to association health plans (AHPs), which would encourage younger, healthier groups to purchase inadequate coverage, thus increasing costs for most of the small group market.

 - Create a reinsurance program to help stabilize premiums in the health insurance marketplaces by providing support for insurers facing high financial losses.

-- Strengthen risk adjustment for carriers in order to keep costs down for consumers and incentivize insurers to remain in the health insurance marketplaces.
+- Strengthen risk adjustment for carriers to keep costs down for consumers and incentivize insurers to remain in the health insurance marketplaces.